dshijakovskiTDL/beyond-basics/README.md

 - `total` - representing the total amount of TDL dollars currently stored in the ATM
 - dynamic keys representing the banknotes that the ATM can support

-##### ALL Supported banknotes: 5, 10, 20, 100, 500, 1000
+##### ALL Supported banknotes: 1, 5, 10, 20, 100, 500, 1000

 > **Important**: The `1` banknote is supported by default

-The user creates the ATM at the beginning of the app, providing the supported banknotes - they can either choose to support some of the banknotes, or support all of the banknotes provided above.
+The user initializes the ATM at the beginning of the app, providing the supported banknotes - they can either choose to **support some of the banknotes**, or **support all of the banknotes** provided above.

 #### Initializing the ATM - 10 points

-At the beginning of the app, the ATM object is `null` - meaning it is not initialized. \
+At the beginning of the app, the ATM object is not initialized. \
-To create the ATM, the user must send a `POST request` to the ATM API endpoint `/` with the body
+To initialize the ATM, the user must send a `POST request` to the ATM API endpoint `/` with the body

 ```json
 {